mateuszjurewicz/bornhack_ml_crashcourse/README.md

 Many interesting papers are published on `arxiv` before they are published in a journal or conference.
 I personally recommend reading articles explaining the gist of the paper first, then the abstract and summary of the article instead of jumping straight in.
 Below are some examples of interesting papers.

-* **Attentional Generative Adversarial Networks** - here's a [paper](http://openaccess.thecvf.com/content_cvpr_2018/CameraReady/0842.pdf) on how to teach a model to generate images based on sentences describing its content.
+* **Attentional Generative Adversarial Networks** - here's a [paper](http://openaccess.thecvf.com/content_cvpr_2018/CameraReady/0842.pdf) on how to teach a model to generate an image based on sentences describing its content.
 * **Concrete Problems in AI Safety** - a great paper proposing a set of safety scenarios that should be passed by the AI agent, available [here](https://arxiv.org/pdf/1606.06565.pdf).

 There are so many it's hard to pick the most interesting ones, primarily be aware of the existence of `arxiv` and at some point consider reading and reimplementing the papers.
 There are good tools for managing the scientific papers such as `zotero` and `mendeley`.